 - Demonstrate the potential to develop and sustain an investigator-initiated clinical research career in hematology.
 This will be adjudicated based upon the CV and goals for attendance.

 back to top

-- Selected participants must agree to attend both days of the program.
+- Selected participants must agree to attend the reception the evening prior to the course and both days of the program.

 For questions regarding the Clinical Research Training Institute in Latin America, please contact the ASH Training Department at email@example.com